Articulation and Transfer Pathways Office

 Team Lead, Coordinator, Articulation and Transfer Pathways

-Tawny has had the opportunity to experience various postsecondary environments, completing a Bachelor of Arts (Honours) in English Literature at Trent University, a Bachelor of Education at Ontario Tech University, and a Master of Education in Postsecondary Studies at Memorial University of Newfoundland.
+Tawny has had the opportunity to experience many postsecondary environments, completing a Bachelor of Arts (Honours) in English Literature at Trent University, a Bachelor of Education at Ontario Tech University, and a Master of Education in Postsecondary Studies at Memorial University of Newfoundland.
 She has a passion for lifelong learning and believes that transfer should be as accessible as possible, regardless of a student’s path.
 Tawny’s time in the Articulation and Transfer Pathways department includes collaborating with partner institutions and academic departments to develop new and innovative pathways, developing resources, conducting research and participating in externally funded projects, and analyzing data to ensure pathways meet student needs and foster success.
 She is a member of ONCAT’s Heads of Transfer Advising and sits on multiple Program Advisory Committees at partner colleges.

 Maryam McManus, B.A.
 (Hons)